 Key metrics to track

-Lavanda London has a number of key metrics to monitoring and focusing on as a team.
+Lavanda London has several key metrics to monitoring and focusing on as a team.
 They have weekly team meetings where they share updates and the progress of the business.
 Each week different people stand up and delivers a different presentation.
-One of the most important priorities for them is to create a very flat and transparent community within the business.
+One of the most important priorities is to create a very flat and transparent community within the business.

 Lavanda’s core metric to track and analyze how the business is doing is based on the number of property units they have on their platform.
 It is the fundamental measure of market penetration.

-Today they have over 10.000+ unit and are working on a pipeline which includes 125K units in it.
-The market is really big as Germany has 9M of units, US has more than 30m units and so on.
-Looks like there is a lot of room to grow for Lavanda.
+Today they have over 10.000+ units and are working on a pipeline that includes 125K units.
+The market is huge as Germany has 9M of units, the US has more than 30m units, etc. So it looks like there is a lot of room to grow for Lavanda.

 The tech solutions (SaaS library) they depend on

 Tech tools are the building blocks of a company.
-They are providing new and better solutions for unsolved problems and allows you to get you to the next stage.
-If overtime you start to need to replace those and build your own solutions, that’s even better says Guy.
+They provide new and better solutions for unsolved problems and get you to the next stage.
+But, if you start to need to replace those and build your own solutions over time, that’s even better, says Guy.

 I believe in platforms or solutions as a service.
 They are a key enabler of high growth early-stage businesses.

 Lavanda is a massive user of SaaS tools.
-They use Hubspot as a CRM tool for their sales pipeline.
+For example, they use Hubspot as a CRM tool for their sales pipeline.
 Also, Stripe is for payments they have been making.
-Guys says, there is just too many to name.
+Guy says there is just too many to name.

 Future goals & milestones

-They closed a Series A round recently and working on to get ready for the Series B funding round.
-This would be Lavanda’s major milestone that is set to for 2020.
+They closed a Series A round recently and working on getting ready for the Series B funding round.
+This would be Lavanda’s major milestone that is set for 2020.
 They are also focusing on international roll-out.